manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 - Creating an intuitive UI that aligned with our design system
 - Building a generalized API client in our shared Symfony bundle

-**Once again, the AI agent implemented this entire feature without requiring me to write any code manually.**
+**Once again, the AI agent implemented this entire feature without requiring me to write any code** — with the exception of *keyframe files*, as we will see — **manually.**

 ## Key Insights from Both Projects